Zach-Swartz/CSC-391-Repo/project_1/README.md

 Project 1 — Image Formation (CSC-391)

 Overview
+Note that this file is AI generated, since this is technically not required.
+If the below does not provide enough information on how to set up the program, then let me know and I'll help out.

 This folder contains three parts for Project 1: noise analysis (Part 1), camera comparison (Part 2), and a real-time filtering demo with benchmarking (Part 3).
 Each part includes scripts, input images, and generated results (CSVs and PNGs).